sof202/ChromOptimise/README.md

 ## Finds the optimum number of states that should be used with ChromHMM's `LearnModel` with a particular data set

 ### About
-This directory contains bash scripts and R scripts that aim to identify an 'intelligent' number of states to include in the hidden Markov models produced by ChromHMM's `LearnModel` command.
+This repository contains bash scripts and R scripts that aim to identify an 'intelligent' number of states to include in the hidden Markov models produced by ChromHMM's `LearnModel` command.
 \
 When producing models with this tool, it is often difficult to detemine how many states to include:
 - Including too many states will result in overfitting your data and introduces redundant states (states that are highly similar in their emission parameters)